Robust dimension free isoperimetry in Gaussian space: Robust results for sets

 \section{Robust results for sets}

-There are two pieces needed to get from Theorem~\ref{thm:main} to Corollary~\ref{cor:main}.
-First, we need to interpret Theorem~\ref{thm:main} in the case that $f$ is an indicator function (which is necessarily non-smooth).
-For this, we simply apply Theorem~\ref{thm:main} to $P_t f$, which is smooth, and take $t$ to zero.
-Fortunately for us, most of the work in this step was done in~\cite{ck01}:
+There are two pieces needed to get from Theorem~\ref{thmmain} to Theorem~\ref{thmmain2}.
+First, we need to interpret Theorem \ref{thmmain} in the case that $f$ is an indicator function (which is necessarily nonsmooth).
+For this, we simply apply Theorem \ref{thmmain} to $P_t f$, which is smooth, and take $t$ to zero.
+Fortunately for us, most of the work in this step was done in \cite{ck01}.

-\begin{lemma}[\cite{ck01}] For any measurable set $A$,
+\begin{lemma}[(\cite{ck01})] For any measurable set $A$,

 \end{lemma}

 The second piece we require is something that will let us pass from a function $\Phi(a \cdot x + b)$ to an affine half-space.
 For this piece, we just round $\Phi(a \cdot x + b)$ to $\{0, 1\}$.